massimocannas/Quantitative-Methods-for-Business/README.md

 (…continue for all groups)

 Additional materials (extra code, notes, images, etc.) may also be included.
+This repository is intended only for sharing the development of each project.
+Files do not need to be final — drafts, partial analyses, and work-in-progress versions are fully acceptable.
+Do not worry about uploading provisional material: the goal is to make your progress visible over time.

 ---

 ## 📌 Project Requirements

 Each group (max **3 students**) should develop a ***case study** based on one of the course topics.

 ---